MEDLINE® Journal Selection

 There is a rough analogy to the National Institutes of Health's (NIH) decision-making process, with respect to research grant awards.
 Namely, the relative scientific merit of individual grant applications is determined by Study Sections in the same way journals are evaluated by LSTRC, while the mixture of types of research grants or types of journals is determined independently by Council or Board according to considerations of program relevance.
 Consonant with this principle, the LSTRC frequently incorporates the review and advice of outside experts in the subject area.
 As a result of these reviews, currently indexed titles may be dropped and new titles added.

-About 5,000 titles are indexed and included in the MEDLINE database.
-The LSTRC meets three times a year and considers approximately 140 titles at each meeting.
-Additional titles are considered in reviews of specialty coverage.
+Over 5,600 titles are indexed and included in the MEDLINE database.
+The LSTRC meets three times a year to review journal applications.

 Scope and coverage: The journals brought to the Committee for review will contain articles predominantly on core biomedical subjects.
 Journals whose content is predominantly a subject peripheral or related to biomedicine are occasionally brought to the Committee when they have some biomedical content.
 In these cases, the Committee's advice is sought not only on the quality of the content but also on the contribution it makes to the coverage of the subjects in question.
 Generally, such journals will not be indexed if their biomedical content is already adequately covered.